emmastrand/EmmaStrand_Notebook/_posts/2022-01-24-KBay-Bleached-Pairs-16S-Analysis-Mothur.md

 $ unzip trainset9_032012.pds.zip
 ```

-Make a scrip to take the Silva database reference alignment and select the V4 region, and then rename this to something more helpful to us.
+Make a script to take the Silva database reference alignment and select the V4 region, and then rename this to something more helpful to us.

 ```
 $ cd ../../data/putnamlab/estrand/BleachingPairs_16S/Mothur/scripts